etiennedemers/ift6759/README.md

 conda install ipykernel
 python -m ipykernel install --user --name climatenet --display-name "climatenet"
 ```
+You're good to go to run the files in this repository, minus the data and trained model... which brings us to:
+## Downloading and Generating Data
-Download the train and test data and the trained model, and you're good-to-go.
+Download the train and test data and the trained model.
 To get the data, run the [download_data.ipynb](notebooks/download_data.ipynb) notebook.

 Alternatively, you can find the data and a pre-trained model at [https://portal.nersc.gov/project/ClimateNet/](https://portal.nersc.gov/project/ClimateNet/).